Support the SMARTnet project!

 Instead of building solo projects, do you see the benefit of supporting sustainable and long-term solutions?
 Do you prefer durable interventions that increase the overall building quality and safety in seismically prone developing countries?
 Please make a donation via the details below.

-If preferred, you can let us know for which project your donation is meant.
-If you send us your email ID, we shall keep you informed about the progress of ‘your’ project.
+If your donation is related to the Torino – Nice Rally please let us know in the description of your bank transfer, so we can contact you for the patch.
+If your donation is meant for a specific project, please send us your email ID, so we can keep you informed about the progress of ‘your’ project.
 And of course you can follow the progress on Facebook and Twitter.
 We thank you in advance for your generous support!

 |Account Name:||Stichting Smart Shelter|